TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/getting-started/tyk-operator-api-ownership.md

 Please consult the [API Ownership]({{< ref "product-stack/tyk-dashboard/advanced-configurations/user-management/api-ownership">}}) documentation for the fundamental concepts of API Ownership in Tyk and [Operator Context]({{< ref "/product-stack/tyk-operator/key-concepts/operator-context" >}}) documentation for an overview of the use of OperatorContext to manage resources for different teams effectively.

 The guide includes practical examples for managing API ownership via OperatorContext.
-Key topics include defining user owners and user group owners in OperatorContext for connecting and authenticating with a Tyk Dashboard, and using `contextRef` in API Definition objects to ensure configurations are applied within specific organisations.
+Key topics include defining user owners and user group owners in OperatorContext for connecting and authenticating with a Tyk Dashboard, and using `contextRef` in API Definition objects to ensure configurations are applied within specific organizations.
 The provided YAML examples illustrate how to set up these configurations.

 ## How to manage API Ownership in Tyk Operator